 Each October the Free Application for Federal Student Aid and the California Dream Act Application become available for the next academic year.
 It is important to complete your application as soon as possible to meet all financial aid deadlines.
 The application priority deadline is March 2.
 If you file after March 2, some types of financial aid may be limited.
 For more information, visit the FAFSA website and the Dream Act website.

-If you have not already signed up for Electronic Funds Transfer (EFT) to receive your refunds through direct deposit, you can still sign up via CalCentral!
+If you have not already signed up for Direct Deposit (a.k.a.
+Electronic Funds Transfer [EFT]) to receive your refunds directly to your bank account, you can still sign up via CalCentral!
 Activation may take up to seven business days.
-Until EFT is activated, paper refund checks are printed and held for you to pick up at Cal Student Central.
+Until Direct Deposit/EFT is activated, paper refund checks are printed and held for you to pick up at Cal Student Central.
 Don't wait in line for a paper check this semester!